342 Gretna High students tested for coronavirus after cluster reported

 Pour did not say specifically where the party occurred.

-In total, 342 students were tested, according to a press release from HHS.
+In total, 342 Gretna students were tested, according to a press release from HHS.

 Tests were offered for free at the school and were not mandatory.